Cat care tips for the first time owner

 - Cat food – Find out what the kitten or cat has been eating and stick with that, if you decide to change, do so over a few days

 - Cat carrier – Look for a sturdy carrier that opens at the top and front and can be washed

 - Cat bed

 - Litter tray and scoop

 - Cat litter – There are lots of types of litter on the market which includes clay, clumping clay, recycled paper and food by-products (tofu, corn etc).
-Pros of recycled litters and food by-products are that they can be composted or used for mulching non-food plants and are not as environmentally destructive as clay litters which are mined.
+Pros of recycled litter and food by-products are that they can be composted or used for mulching non-food plants and are not as environmentally destructive as clay litters which are mined.

 - Nail clippers – The claws will need to be trimmed every few weeks, it is a good idea to get the cat used to this from a young age.
 It can help if one person trims the claws and another distracts the cats with treats.